jjg/jet/README.md

 ## Installation
 Download the `jet` binary from the [bin](bin) directory for your architecture/os and put it somewhere in your path.

-Alternatively (if you have Go installed), install it with `go install`.
+Alternatively (if you have Go installed), install it with `go install ./cmd/jet/`, `go install ./cmd/today/`, etc..

 ## Usage
 1. Open a terminal and type `jet`